-The Bank monitors liquidity gaps on a static, cumulative as well as on a dynamic basis.
-Under the dynamic scenario, the Bank arranges assets and liabilities into different maturity ranges according to the Bank of Mauritius Guideline on Liquidity Risk Management, considering the historical behavioural pattern of these assets and liabilities.
+The Bank monitors liquidity gaps on a static, cumulative and dynamic basis.
+Under the dynamic scenario, the Bank arranges assets and liabilities into different maturity ranges, according to the Bank of Mauritius Guideline on Liquidity Risk Management, considering the historical behavioural pattern of these assets and liabilities.
 Stress testing and scenario analysis form an important part of the Bank's liquidity management process.

 The Asset and Liability Management Committee oversees the management of funding and liquidity risk at the Bank.
-The Treasury Team is responsible for the daily management of liquidity and provides daily reporting to Senior Management.
-Weekly Reporting on Liquidity Ratios is done by Asset and Liability Management Unit within Finance to Management.
+The Treasury team is responsible for the daily management of liquidity and provides daily reporting to Senior Management.
+Weekly reporting on Liquidity Ratios is done by the Asset and Liability Management Unit within Finance to Management.